Table of Contents

 The application deadlines depend upon the program you choose to apply to.
 In general, however, international applications for the fall semester have to be submitted before 31st November for graduate students and 31st October for undergrads.
 For the spring semester, the deadline is usually mid-June.
-Just to be sure, we suggest you search for the program on the university website and check out the deadlines yourself.
+To be sure, we suggest you search for the program on the university website and check out the deadlines.

 Carnegie Mellon is a research university unlike any other.
 From the Center for Technology Transfer and Enterprise Creation (CTTEC) to its corporate and institutional partnerships, CMU is home to pioneers in groundbreaking research.

 At CMU, the faculty and the students focus on melding science and technology with everyday life, fostering a practice of students participating in research throughout the year.

 - There is never a shortage of things to do once you step out of the university grounds.
 You could explore the Pittsburgh area, peruse the local art scene, visit the museums and theatres or just go to Walnut Street for shopping and drinks.

 - Carnegie Mellon University also encourages its students to explore a wide range of student organizations and activities.

 But if you’re still confused, you can learn more about other universities with our other blogs, such as the ones on Massachusetts Institute of Technology, Harvard, New York University, and Boston University.